Building best practices

 RUN apt-get update

-RUN apt-get install -y curl nginx
+RUN apt-get install -y --no-install-recommends curl nginx

 Docker sees the initial and modified instructions as identical and reuses the cache from previous steps.
 As a result the apt-get update isn't executed because the build uses the cached version.
 Because the apt-get update isn't run, your build can potentially get an outdated version of the curl and nginx packages.

-Using RUN apt-get update && apt-get install -y ensures your Dockerfile installs the latest package versions with no further coding or manual intervention.
+Using RUN apt-get update && apt-get install -y --no-install-recommends ensures your Dockerfile installs the latest package versions with no further coding or manual intervention.
 This technique is known as cache busting.
 You can also achieve cache busting by specifying a package version.
 This is known as version pinning.
 For example:

-RUN apt-get update && apt-get install -y \
+RUN apt-get update && apt-get install -y --no-install-recommends \

 package-bar \